disappeerlabs/disappeer/readme.md

 GPLv3

 ##  Demo

+### THIS IS STILL TODO
-A prepackaged, fully-funtioning instance of Disappeer can be found in the provided Debian VirtualBox virtual machine.
+A prepackaged, fully-functioning instance of Disappeer can be found in the provided Debian VirtualBox virtual machine.
 To check out the demo:

 * Download and unpack the virtual machine file.
 * Import the appliance to VirtualBox or any other suitable virtualization application.